phthom/ContainerOrchestration/3-KubernetesLab.md

 •	Install all the CLIs for using the Kubernetes API and managing Docker images
 •	Create a private image repository in IBM Cloud Container Registry to store your images

-It can take 10min utes to provision your cluster.
+It can take 10 minutes to provision your cluster.
 To make the most of your time, create your cluster before installing all the CLIs.

 On your laptop, you have to prepare your environment to be ready to use Kubernetes and your cluster **mycluster**.